openBackhaul/NetExplorerProxy/spec/additionalDescription/CyclicDataRetrievalProcess.md

   - the upper threshold (hours)
 - `dataRetention`
   - the number of days for which old data shall be kept in NEP cache, before it is deleted
+  - also determines how long devices are kept in the NEP cache once they are no longer in connected state
   - it is sufficient to delete on day granularity
-- `deviceRetention`
-  - the number of days devices which are no longer connected are kept in the NEP deviceList before they are deleted

 ---